Back to All Posts

 The 5 Biggest Reasons ERs Are Overcrowded

-From an operational perspective, overcrowding happens when patient inflow exceeds the system’s ability to move patients through assessment, treatment, and disposition.
-Even small inefficiencies at each stage can accumulate and create visible delays at the front door.
+Emergency department overcrowding is rarely caused by a single issue.
+It results from multiple constraints interacting across the hospital.
+From an operational perspective, delays happen when patient inflow exceeds the system’s ability to move patients through assessment, treatment, and disposition.
+Even small inefficiencies at each stage can accumulate and create visible congestion.

 Not Enough Beds and Staff